2021 March 25 4 min read

 When the body loses fluid, it also loses potassium.
 Diuretic drugs, vomiting and diarrhea also increase potassium deficiency.
 Diabetes does the same.
 Magnesium and Potassium are related.
 Magnesium deficiency is often associated with potassium deficiency.
 Potassium has an effect on blood sugar levels.
 Even in case of stress, the body loses potassium, in addition, increased sodium intake (ie salt consumption) reduces the amount of available potassium.
 Potassium is found in large quantities in green leafy vegetables, which can be safely consumed by diabetics.

-Glutamine increases the secretion of the hormone GLP-1, i.e. glucagon-like peptide 1, which controls insulin secretion after meals, enhances insulin-related signaling and insulin sensitivity.
+Glutamine increases the secretion of the hormone GLP-1, i.e. glucagon-like peptide 1, which controls the secretion of insulin after meals, enhances insulin-related signaling and insulin sensitivity.
 Glutamine is an essential amino acid, so the body can basically produce it for itself, but only if the conditions are right.
 If a person experiences serious stress, infection or injury, the conditions will no longer be given, so it must be replaced from an external source.

 DON'T YOU WANT TO MISS OUT?